Why we display the flags and what do they mean

 PRIDE FLAGS

-While there are many flags representing the queer and gender diverse communities, IOE chooses to display the Rainbow Flag, the Trans Pride Flag and the Non Binary Pride Flag.
-By displaying these flags, we hope to send a message to all people that acceptance, kindness and inclusion are paramount and that members of the LGBTQIA+ community are welcome and celebrated here.
+While there are many flags representing the queer and gender diverse communities, IOE chooses to display the Progress Pride Flag.
+By displaying this flag, we hope to send a message to all people that acceptance, kindness and inclusion are paramount and that members of the LGBTQIA+ community are welcome and celebrated here.

 To many these flags may seem insignificant or merely a bright window covering, but for members of the LGBTQIA+ community these flags mean much more!
 You may hardly notice them, but having these flags displayed around organisations like IOE allows queer people to take a breath and let their guard down as they know they are entering a safe space.